numansheikh/SharingMoments/README.md

-# Sharing Moments - Cross-Platform Slideshow App
+# Sharing Moments - Cross-Platform Photo Slideshow App

+**Status: Migrating from Flutter to React Native for better Google Drive integration and cross-platform support.**

 A beautiful, cross-platform slideshow application built with Flutter that displays photos with Google Drive integration.